dduyh/Reward-directed_Spatial_Observational_Learning_in_Mice/data analysis/README.md

-codes used to analysis mouse behavioral data.
+Codes used to analysis mouse behavioral data.